AnimusUNO/animus-social/README.md

 ### SanctumOS Integration

-Sanctum Social is designed to complement the broader [SanctumOS](https://sanctumos.org) ecosystem:
+Animus Social is designed to complement the broader [SanctumOS](https://sanctumos.org) ecosystem:

 - **Standalone Operation**: Can be deployed independently for social media-focused AI agents
 - **SanctumOS Compatibility**: Designed to integrate with SanctumOS deployments when needed